ottter/Hands-On-Data-Analysis-with-Pandas-2nd-edition/ch_03/cross_chap3_task2.md

 faang = faang.sort_values(by=['date', 'ticker'])
 ```

-Running `faang.dtype` before and after these changes shows the updates. `date` goes from 'object' to 'datatime64' and `volume` goes from 'float64' to 'int32'.
+Running `faang.dtypes` before and after these changes shows the updates. `date` goes from 'object' to 'datatime64' and `volume` goes from 'float64' to 'int32'.

 ---